 It is important that in a financial matter full and frank financial disclosure is achieved at an early stage.
 This will ensure that everyone is aware of the full circumstances and gives the best chance to reaching a fair agreement to avoid any contested court proceedings.

 It is important that everyone is realistic.
-It is key to remember that divorce is a slow progress.
+It is key to remember that divorce can be a slow process.
 At present there are considerable delays with the courts.
-Often resolving disputes things take time and the more one has a reasonable approach from the start the increased chance there is of an early resolution.

 You should seek support from friends and family to help you through this difficult and challenging period.
-If needed you may need to speak to a Counsellor to provide the appropriate support.
+If needed you may wish to speak to a Counsellor to provide the appropriate support.

 It is important to keep an open mind to options be it the method to reach an agreement or the actual settlement itself.
 There are often many different ways to resolve financial issues and the more options you can consider the better the chance of achieving a resolution that meets your main goals.

 Never be afraid to ask questions to your legal advisor.
-There is no such thing as silly question.
 These are important issues and you need to have any queries properly answered.

 For more information on how we can help support you through your divorce, please contact one of our family specialists in our Newbury, Thatcham or Maidenhead offices below.